THE COLT GUN COMPANY

 The Colt Gun Company would get into the deer hunting rifle market by the end of the 1950s.
 These would be rifles manufactured by other companies, using Mauser, Sako, or other gun manufacturers, primarily from Europe.
 These would be sold under the Colt name.
 I will get into more detail about the Colt rifles in individual articles.

 These are great guns for someone to invest in.
 They were not only extremely well-made, but have the Colt Firearms name to go with it.
-These guns I would give an excellent rating and I will give more detail in articles about individual models from the Colt Firearms Company.
+These guns I would give an excellent rating and I will give more detail in articles about individual models from the Colt gun company.